Wydoinn/TeleICU-Monitoring-System/dataset/README.md

 * Random Gaussian blur of between 0 and 3 pixels
 * Salt and pepper noise was applied to 1.5 percent of pixels.

-## The dataset with no data augmentation
+## The Dataset with No Data Augmentation

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)